bdeckard92/dupUT/01-Class-Content/14-MVC/03-Algorithms/03-concert-flyer/README.md

       true;
       ```

-    * For another example, see the following strings:
+    * For another example, refer to the following strings:

       ```js
       var magazine = 'Whats so amazing that keeps us stargazing';